syncyourcloud/aws-payment-infrastructure-blueprint/README.md

 - Tokenized input – No PII is exposed
 - Logged prompts + responses – for compliance & audits
 - Use cases: fraud scoring, routing decisions, regulatory flagging

+To understand how AI Agents work here's a popular post: https://blog.syncyourcloud.io/architecting-ai-agent-based-payment-infrastructure-with-aws-bedrock

 All AI interactions are optional, isolated, and fully auditable.